-If your child is attending an appointment please send in a copy of the appointment letter, where possible, for our records.
+If your child is attending an appointment please email a copy of the appointment letter, where possible, for our records.

 It is important that if pupils are suffering from sickness and/or diarrhoea they should not return to school until 48 hours after the symptoms cease.
 This will stop the risk of infection to others pupils and staff.